 The 12 Days of Christmas Teaching Tip #8: College Applications

-Are you having a “college application moment?”
-The biggest thing to remember about college applications is that it’s a very long process; it’s not the college application “moment” – it’s the college application “process.”
-The best way to increase your student’s chances of admission and scholarships (and maintain family harmony) is to begin your college applications on the very first day of senior year.
+Are you having a “college application moment”?
+The biggest thing to remember is that it’s a very long process; it’s not the college application “moment” – it’s the college application “process.”
+The best way to increase your student’s chances of college admission and scholarships (and to maintain family harmony) is to begin your college applications on the very first day of senior year.

 Most colleges require a transcript, essays, test scores, letters of recommendation, and sometimes course descriptions, so start early in high school to educate yourself about the process.
-By the time senior year comes, you’ll be ready to turn everything in, and will enjoy that last year with your child before they head off to college.
-Avoid becoming overwhelmed, and like the Boy Scouts, be prepared!
+By the time senior year comes, you’ll be ready to turn everything in, and enjoy that last year with your child before they head off to college.
+Avoid becoming overwhelmed and, like the Boy Scouts, be prepared!

 Real Fast College Applications